 Here at Walker Electrical, we are Preston’s leading electrical experts.
 From commercial and residential properties, to industrial premises and warehouses, we have the skills and the knowledge to tackle any electrical requirement.
 Including lighting for your conference room.
 As a result, we have produced this guide to everything you should know about privately rented homes and electrical checks.

-What is the new legislation regarding privately rented homes and electrical checks?
+What is the current legislation regarding electrical checks in privately rented homes?

 What is an EICR?